awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 String endpoint = System.getProperty("API_ENDPOINT");
 ```

-See  for more information\.
+See [Environment Properties and Other Software Settings](environments-cfg-softwaresettings.md) for more information\.

 ## Tomcat Configuration Namespaces<a name="java-tomcat-namespaces"></a>

-You can use a configuration file to set configuration options and perform other instance configuration tasks during deployments\.
+You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-The Tomcat platform supports options in the following namespaces in addition to the options supported for all Elastic Beanstalk environments:
+The Tomcat platform supports options in the following namespaces in addition to the [options supported for all Elastic Beanstalk environments](command-options-general.md):

 + `aws:elasticbeanstalk:container:tomcat:jvmoptions` – Modify JVM settings\.
 Options in this namespace correspond to options in the management console as follows: